Government officials working to find Lombard man taken hostage in Afghanistan

 “Kidnapping for ransom for all sorts of insidious purposes is fairly common which is why the state department has warnings on various places,” Mockaitis said.

 However, Mockaitis is cautiously optimistic about the effort to find Frerichs.
+He said he suspects this will play out in some sort of negotiated return, but there is no way to be absolutely certain.